Mining Architectural Information: A Systematic Mapping Study: Results

-\textbf{\textit{Architecture Reuse (AReu)}} is to reuse existing architectural elements, such as architectural solutions, architectural decisions and their rationale for addressing various architectural problems, and this activity can help achieve an architecture of better quality at a lower cost~\citep{li2013application}.
-The AReu activity is facilitated by 16.1\% (14 out of 87) of the studies, and six types of architectural information (such as Architectural decision, System requirement, Architectural solution) were mined to support AReu (see Table \ref{MappingBetweenArchActivitiesMinedArchInfoAndStudies}).
-In {[S1]}, Soliman \textit{et al}. used a semi-automatic approach to mine AK, including architectural solutions (e.g., architectural patterns and tactics) and architectural decisions, from issue tracking systems.
-Among other support, the mined AK can support practitioners (e.g., architects) to determine architectural scenarios, in which the reuse of the AK (e.g., architectural solutions) from issue tracking system could be the most suitable.
+\textbf{\textit{Architecture Reuse (AReu)}} is to reuse existing architectural elements for addressing various architectural problems, and this activity can help achieve an architecture of better quality at a lower cost~\citep{li2013application}.
+The AReu activity is facilitated by 17.3\% (18 out of 104) of the studies.

+\textit{Problems solved and approaches used in AReu} - Clustering-based approaches are predominately used to solve problems related to AReu (see Figure \ref{MiningApproachesArchActivitiesYears}).
+Among others, improving architectural solutions reuse (e.g., tactics {[S1]}{[S56]}) and improving architectural decisions reuse (e.g., {[S19]}{[S22]}) are the major problems solved in AReu.
+For example, in {[S1]}, Soliman et al. used a semi-automatic classification approach to mine architectural information (including architectural solutions and architectural decisions) from issue tracking systems.
+Among other support, the mined architectural information can support practitioners (e.g., architects) in determining architectural scenarios, in which the reuse of the architectural information (e.g., architectural solutions) from issue tracking systems could be the most suitable.

-\textbf{\textit{Architecture Synthesis (AS)}}: In this architecting activity, a set of candidate architectural solutions are proposed to address the ASRs that have been gathered during AA, and the AS activity essentially links the problem space to the solution space during architectural design \citep{hofmeister2007general}.
-The AS activity is supported by 12.6\% (11 out of 87) of the studies, and six types of architectural information (such as Architectural solution, System requirement, Architectural decision) were mined to aid AS (see Table \ref{MappingBetweenArchActivitiesMinedArchInfoAndStudies}).
-For instance, in {[S4]}, Soliman \textit{et al}. used a qualitative analysis approach to mine architectural knowledge for technology decisions from Stack Overflow and classified the AK into several categories, including solution synthesis.
-The mined AK in the solution synthesis category provides developers a set of technology solutions, which have certain characteristics (such as technology features, quality attribute evaluation) for addressing architectural concerns.
+\textit{Datasets and sources AReu} - Code-based (e.g., {[S13]}), text-based (e.g., {[S1]}{[S25]}), and mixed (e.g., code and documentation {[S69]}) datasets are the three types of datasets used in AReu activity.
+On the other hand, version control systems, Q\&A sites, Wiki, issue tracking systems, and technical blogs and tutorials are the prevalent sources for AReu (see the Architecting Activities sheet in the Supplementary Material \citep{dataset}).